 This chapter makes use of a nearby weather station to provide historical weather data to pair with the historical energy demand of the building which provides training set to train the model from the previous chapter.
-The model, proposed in this chapter is then used to emulate building behaviour for future climate scenario provided by down-scaling of the Met-office forecasts.
+This The model, proposed in this chapter is then used to emulate building behaviour for future climate scenario provided by down-scaling of the Met-office forecasts.

-The results of this chapter will provide insight into whether the cooling energy use is likely increase as a results of climate change.
+I conclude that The results of this chapter will provide insight into whether the cooling energy use is likely increase as a results of climate change.

-Keywords- Building Energy Modelling - Climate Change - Climate Risk - Gaussian Processes - Model Selection - Uncertainty Quantification
+${\it Keywords}$ - Building Energy Modelling - Climate Change - Climate Risk - Gaussian Processes - Model Selection - Uncertainty Quantification

 Uncertainty issues are common around climate change forecasting Tian & De Wilde (2011).
 Weather forecasts for future climates contain significant uncertainty that should be incorporated to facilitate decision making in light of this uncertainty.
 Propagating weather uncertainty through the behaviour of building is difficult.
 This stems from the costs, in terms of labour time and computer run time, of building and running a building model making propagating uncertainty.
+This means a need exists for methods that are able to do this process with lower costs.

-Upon being presented with a new building project and being asked to produce estimates for some internal variable of a building, building service engineers might have an instinct to power up their familiar BEM modelling tool (such as EnergyPlus Energy (2010)).
-Their objectives are likely to be tasks such as to estimate thermal comfort inside a building or the cooling energy used in future for existing or new builds or by the need to reach building-related $CO_2$ emission targets (Committee on Climate Change (UK) 2015).
-However, due to time and information access constraints this could be prohibitive in pilot studies, this chapter suggests that dual-behaviour GP models, from chapter 3, could be used to conduct pilot studies with the added benefit providing improved uncertainty quantification.
+Upon being presented with a new building project and being asked to produce estimates for some internal variable of a building, building service engineers might have an instinct to power up their favourite desktop simulatorfamiliar BEM modelling tool (such as EnergyPlus Energy (2010)).
+Their objectives are likely to be tasks such as to estimate thermal comfort inside a building or the cooling energy used in future for existing or new builds or by the need to reach building-related CO_2 emission targets (Committee on Climate Change (UK) 2015).
+However, due to eoststime and information access constraints this could be prohibitive in pilot studies, this chapter suggests that statisticaldual-behaviour GP models, from chapter 3, could be used to conduct pilot studies with the added benefit providing improved uncertainty quantification.